 How to Become a SENG Model Parent Group Facilitator

 Help parents understand and develop skills for nurturing the development of their gifted children

 SENG Model Parent Groups (SMPGs) are structured to bring together 10 to 20 interested parents of gifted and talented children to discuss such topics as motivation, discipline, stress management, and peer relationships.
-The co-facilitators of the group, though they are knowledgeable about parenting and about educating gifted/talented children, do not attempt to give expert advice to families.
-Instead their facilitation provides a non‐judgmental and nurturing atmosphere.
-The parents of the high ability children are themselves a rich resource of information, and they are able to get fresh ideas from other parents and from A Parent’s Guide to Gifted Children, the book around which the sessions are organized.
-The groups meet weekly for 8‐10 weeks.
+The co-facilitators of this group are knowledgeable about parenting and educating gifted children; however they do not attempt to give expert advice.
+Instead, their facilitation provides a non‐judgmental and nurturing atmosphere.
+Additionally, the other participating parents are themselves a rich resource of information.

 Facilitator training includes:

 Certified SENG Facilitators are expected to be competent in the following areas:

 Subject matter expertise: The SENG Model Parent Group (SMPG) Facilitator possesses deep knowledge of the weekly key topics.
 Facilitators must have solid background knowledge of each of the weekly topics and be able to share their experiences.
 Anecdotes and other examples to illustrate how the training content relates to parent participants’ circumstances; this enhances the learning experience for all parents involved.